LLNL/protlib-designer/README.md

 | YH107A     | -0.3    | 0.4    | ... | -0.5    |
 | ...        | ...    | ...    | ... | ...    |

-Import notes about the input data:
+Important notes about the input data:

 • The `MutationHL` column contains the mutation in the format : `WT_residue` + `chain` + `position_index` + `mutant_residue`.
 For example, `A+H+106+C = AH106C` represents the mutation of the residue at position 106 in chain H from alanine to cysteine.